marcusgreen/moodle-qtype_gapfill/README.md

 wrong answers.
 These can then can be selected via dropddropdown lists or javascript powered drag and drop functionality.

-See change log at https://github.com/marcusgreen/moodle-qtype_gapfill/blob/master/changelog.md
+See change log at https://github.com/marcusgreen/moodle-qtype_gapfill/blob/master/changelog.md To install from the plugins database go to https://moodle.org/plugins/qtype_gapfill

 This question type was written by Marcus Green